-Ecommerce store, website speeds, and checkout load times are important for maintaining and engaging customers.
+Website speeds and checkout load times are important for maintaining and engaging customers on your ecommerce site.
 The performance, efficiency, and speed of your ecommerce platform is core to your shoppers’ experience.

 The level of engagement your customers have with your service, often measured using reactions, shares, and subscriptions.
 The more active and interested customers are, the more likely they are to purchase, share, and interact with your content.

 Some examples of what you want to track include: